shoelace-style/shoelace/docs/getting-started/overview.md

 With Shoelace, you can:

-- Start building things faster (no need to roll your own buttons or inputs)
+- Start building things faster (no need to roll your own buttons)
-- Build multiple apps in different frameworks that all share the same UI
+- Build multiple apps with different frameworks that all share the same UI
-- Stop worrying about new component libraries when you switch frameworks
+- Skip having to learn a new component library every time you switch frameworks

 If your organization is looking to build a design system, [Shoelace will save you thousands of dollars](https://medium.com/eightshapes-llc/and-you-thought-buttons-were-easy-26eb5b5c1871).* All the foundational components you need are right here, ready to be customized for your brand.
+And since it's built on web standards, browsers will continue to support it for many years to come.

 Whether you use Shoelace as a starting point for your organization's design system or for a fun personal project, there's no limit to what you can do with it.

-<small>*You're more than welcome to do this, but please [support the project with a sponsorship](https://github.com/sponsors/claviska) to continue its development.</small>
+<small>*Please consider giving back some of what you save by [supporting this project with a sponsorship](https://github.com/sponsors/claviska).</small>

 ## Browser Support